Lionel06-bv/momE-app-concept/README.md

 Figma, used for UI/UX design, prototyping, and the business model materials above.
 No application code was implemented for this project; the deliverable was the design and research documented here.

-## About this project

-Individual project for the Creativity and Innovation course at BINUS University, submitted by Lionel Benedict Vincentino.